Post-Exposure Prophylaxis (PEP)

-PEP is a way to stop HIV infection after a possible exposure – for example, if a condom breaks, if you forget to use one, if you have been sexually assaulted, or if you had unprotected sex and are unsure of the status of your partner.
+PEP is a way to stop HIV infection after a possible exposure – for example, if a condom breaks, if you have been sexually assaulted, or if you had unprotected sex and are unsure of the status of your partner.

-You must start PEP within 72 hours after the exposure for it to work.
+You must start PEP within 72 hours after the exposure for it to be effective.
 You should come in for PEP as soon as possible after an exposure.

 PEP medication must be taken for approximately a month (28 days) consecutively after the exposure.

 If you believe you may have been exposed to HIV, you should consider taking PEP to prevent infection.